Donor Screening Process

 Donors begin the process by filling out an in-depth health history questionnaire.
 This form is used to ask detailed questions about a donor’s health, diet, and other habits.
 We explore the donor’s ethnic and religious heritage, and her family history of medical illnesses going back three generations.
 This information remains on permanent file with the program, providing couples with access to their egg donor’s family medical history should the need arise to treat an illness later in their child’s life.

 Laboratory testing is an essential part of the donor evaluation.
 At her initial clinic visit each donor receives a complete physical exam, gonorrhea and chlamydia smear.
 Although we believe that it is nearly impossible to transmit diseases through the egg donation procedure, we take extreme care to make sure that the donor is free of infectious diseases.
-Each donor is also tested for hepatitis, syphilis, and HIV.
+Each donor is tested for hepatitis, syphilis, and HIV.
 Hormonal tests are used to assess the donor’s endocrine system.
 Special testing may be ordered for donors at the physician and couples request.
 Chromosomal testing is available for certain genetic disorders.

 **Donors with a history of significant drug or alcohol abuse are automatically excluded from consideration for the program.